What Is Marital Property in Pennsylvania?

 Many people file for divorce without understanding exactly what is and is not marital property.
 This can lead to unpleasant surprises, such as finding out you are responsible for a share of your spouse’s debts.

 At Cunningham, Chernicoff & Warshawsky, P.C., in Harrisburg, our attorneys are here to protect your financial interests in divorce.
 Call us at 717-260-3527 to talk to a lawyer about marital property division.

+There are some cases in which separate property can become marital or its status can be called into question.
+For example, depositing money into a shared bank account or adding a spouse to a property deed can raise questions about whether or not an asset is now shared between you and your partner.
 In addition, if your spouse contributes his or her time or marital resources to your separate property (such as your house or business), he or she may be entitled to an equitable share.

 For More Information About Divorce Property Division